codeinthehole/codeinthehole.hugo/content/tips/listing-google-groups.md

 +++
 title = "Listing groups in G-Suite" date = 2018-10-27T12:53:24+01:00
-description = "Using the API to pull simple reports" tags = ["gsuite"]
+description = "Using the API to pull simple reports." tags = ["gsuite"]
 +++